 Patients with dense breast tissue also should consider having an additional imaging test known as tomosynthesis.

-“Tomosynthesis, or a 3-D mammogram, decreases false positive or callback rates by 15 percent to 17 percent, and increases the accuracy for detecting breast cancer by 25 percent,” says Kryss Kojima, MD, a radiologist at Straub.
+“Tomosynthesis, or a 3D mammogram, decreases false positive or callback rates by 15% to 17%, and increases the accuracy for detecting breast cancer by 25%,” says Dr. Kryss Kojima, a radiologist at Straub.